- Browse UOW digital theses

 Where possible, material in other formats, such as musical scores, computer programs, artistic works, videos, etcetera, completed and submitted as part of a thesis may also be loaded onto Research Online with the digital text files.
 However, there are technical limitations and, in some cases, only the text files will be loaded.

-The Research Student Centre, acting on behalf of the Library, will accept thesis files as Microsoft Word (.doc or .rtf) or Portable Document Format (.pdf).
+The Research Student Centre, acting on behalf of the Library, will accept thesis files as Microsoft Word (.doc, .docx, .rtf) or Portable Document Format (.pdf).

 For multimedia files accompanying the thesis, the following file formats are recommended: